The care.data programme has been commissioned by NHS England and is being run by the Health and Social Care Information Centre (HSCIC).

 If you are happy for your information to be used then you do not need to do anything.

-If you do not want information that identifies you from being shared outside your GP practice, please complete the opt-out form and hand this in at the practice.
+If you do not want information that identifies you from being shared outside your GP practice, please complete the opt-out form by clicking HERE and following the link, alternatively you can complete the care data opt-out form below and return this to the practice.

 Download the opt-out form here: care data opt-out form

 We will make a note of this in your medical record and this will prevent your information being used other than where necessary by law, such as in case of a public health emergency.